Oscar Fish Care Guide, the Intelligent Aquarium Pet

 Lemon Oscar Fish

 Most of them have a bright lemon color that makes them distinguishable from all other species of Oscar.
-Some of them may not have an entirely lemon color appearance; instead, a lemon-green gradient on a white body.
+Some may not have an entirely lemon color appearance; instead, a lemon-green gradient on a white body.
 Proper nutrition and healthy water condition are favorable for flourishing their attractive body color.

 Oscar Fish Care